mako-framework/docs/06_learn_more/00_redis_client.md

 	$connection->config_get('*max-*-entries*');

 The ```pipeline``` method allows you to send multiple commands to the Redis server without having to wait for the replies.
-Using pipelining can be useful if you need to send a large number of commands as you will not be paying the cost of RTT for every call.
+Using pipelining can be useful if you need to send a large number of commands as you will not be paying the cost of round-trip time for every single call.

 	$connection->set('x', 0);